Smileye-v/old-blog/about/index.md

 | Paused    | This post is considered of low priority.
 I will come back to this post later. |
 | Archived  | This post is outdated and I probably won't update it anymore. |

-# About this website
+# Sources

-This website (source code [here](https://github.com/yk-liu/yk-liu.github.io)) uses these sources:
+This website uses these sources:

 | Module                                                       | Mainly used in                                  | License/ TOS                                                 |
 | ------------------------------------------------------------ | ----------------------------------------------- | ------------------------------------------------------------ |